Pteratato/Oasis/Oasis_CH04.md

 “You’d abandon your Sprawl?
 Your family?”
 The lieutenant interrogated.
 “You claimed previously that you would not leave them.”

-Janus and Hahn remained silent, unwilling to reveal more than required.
-Brimwylf, however, visibly winced at the accusation, and the lieutenant beckoned him forward.
+Jakim and Hahn remained silent, unwilling to reveal more than required.
+Brimjrar, however, visibly winced at the accusation, and the lieutenant beckoned him forward.

 “Come, young man, and speak truth.
 Why do you wish to leave the Sprawl?”

 Brims wilted beneath her hard gaze, fidgeting and running his hands through his shaggy, dark hair.
-He shifted his weight back and forth and glanced helplessly over his shoulder at his brother, but Janus only offered a slight nod of encouragement.
+He shifted his weight back and forth and glanced helplessly over his shoulder at his brother, but Jakim only offered a slight nod of encouragement.

 “W-well…” he started, looking down at his hands.
 “Sitva Nani says… there’s this monster coming for the Sprawlers… they call it the wasting dragon…”